bluedaniel/Kakapo-native/README.md

 $ npm start -- --platform=android
 ```

-## Contribute
-You are most welcome to do with this repo what you will :smile:.

 ## Bugs and Feature Requests

 Have a bug or a feature request?
 [Please open a new issue here](https://github.com/bluedaniel/Kakapo-native/issues/new).